 The need for feedback

-Growing up in world of instant gratification and connectivity through social media, dating sites and the like, it comes as no surprise that many millennials expect a sense of real-time feedback in the working environment too.
+Growing up in a world of instant gratification and connectivity through social media, dating apps and the like, it comes as no surprise that many millennials expect a sense of real-time feedback in the working environment too.
 Research by Gallup highlights that millennials that have regular meetings with their manager are more than twice as likely as their generational peers to be engaged at work.